 Bundle Your Insurance Protection With The Same Company

-Since most people have owned a car before a home you should think about trying where you currently get your car insurance protection for a rate quote.
-Of course there is no guarantee that using your current firm would give you the best rate but it is a good place to start.
-You should always get multiple quotes so checking with a few insurance companies is a prudent move.
-You may find that moving your car insurance to be bundled at another insurance company makes more financial sense.
-While bundling insurance is one method of bringing down your bill, the are other home insurance savings tips.
+Since most people have owned a car before a home, you should think about trying where you currently get your car insurance protection for a rate quote.
+Of course, there is no guarantee that using your current firm would give you the best price, but it is an excellent place to start.

 Do Not Over Insure The Home

-Over insuring a home is one of the more common mistakes I see committed by home owners.
-There are instances when the insurance agent will ask how much insurance coverage is needed to insure the value of the property.
-Often times people don’t understand that you don’t need to insure the value of the land.
+Often people don’t understand that you don’t need to protect the value of the land.
 There are times people forget this and include it in the insurance amount they request.
-A knowledgeable Realtor should be able to provide you with a pretty accurate figure to deduct from the insurance equation.
-Always keep in mind you just want to insure for the replacement cost of the dwelling!
+A knowledgeable Realtor should provide you with a pretty accurate figure to deduct from the insurance equation.
+Always keep in mind, you only want insurance for the replacement cost of the dwelling!

 Get A Protective Device Credit

-In Massachusetts an insurance company is permitted by law to terminate an insurance policy at any time up until the policy has been in effect for 60 days.
-Once a policy has been in effect for 60 days, under Massachusetts law (M.G.L. c.
+In Massachusetts, an insurance company is permitted by law to terminate an insurance policy at any time up until the plan has been in effect for 60 days.
+Once a policy has been in place for 60 days, under Massachusetts law (M.G.L. c.
 175, §99), it can only be canceled during the term of the contract for the following reasons:

 - Lack of payment of the insurance premium.